Android-for-Python/Android-for-Python-Users/README.md

     mActivity = PythonService.mService
 ```

-It possible, but uncommon, that Java statements must be executed on the Android UI thread (this is not the same as the Kivy UI thread) this will result in a run time error seen in the unfiltered logcat.
+It possible, but uncommon, that Java statements must be executed on the Android UI thread.
+This is not the same as the Kivy UI thread, so will result in a run time error seen in the unfiltered logcat.
 In this case use the `@run_on_ui_thread` decorator, for example:

 ```python
 from android.runnable import run_on_ui_thread